tombrake/cnn-town-crier/README.md

 - `DEBUG=mss-town-crier:*` - Set to enable visible
   [debug](https://www.npmjs.com/package/debug) logging to console.

-- `CONTENT_TYPES` - The content types to query for.
+- `QUERY_CONTENT_TYPES` - The content types to query for.
 Defaults to `["article", "blogpost", "gallery", "image", "video"]`.
 If set, the value will be `JSON.parse()`ed, make sure it is valid JSON.

-- `DATA_SOURCES` - The data sources to query for.
+- `QUERY_DATA_SOURCES` - The data sources to query for.
 Defaults to `["api.greatbigstory.com", "cnn", "cnnespanol.cnn.com", "money"]`.
 If set, the value will be `JSON.parse()`ed, make sure it is valid JSON.

 - `QUERY_LIMIT` - The number of items of content to query for over 10 seconds.
   Defaults to 10